t0pd4wn/loco.sh/README.md

 ### Add a background

 *Backrounds* can be set through four methods :
-1. ```-B``` option : an url can be provided to set a background
+1. ```-B``` option: an url can be provided to set a background
 2. profile yaml: an url can be provided to set a background

 ```yaml
 style:
   background: [background url]
 ```
-3. profile asset : a file can be provided to set a background
+3. profile asset: a file can be provided to set a background

 ```bash
 .